replicatedhq/kURL/docs/arch/adr-006-flannel-cni.md

 Flannel will use the VXLAN backend by default with optional support for IPv6.
 Additionally, we will have the option to add support for Encryption and Network Policies in the future, if required by our customers.

-We will deprecate support for both Weave and Antrea.
 We will support a migration path for our end customers from Weave to Flannel.
+We will deprecate and eventually remove the Weave add-on after a determined migration period.

 As no production installations currently use Antrea, we will not offer a migration path off of it.
+We will deprecate and remove the Antrea add-on.

 ## Status